Further Information - Bare Sole

 Upon arrival at the camel camp you will meet your crew and the camels.
 We will have food and other equipment to pack as we prepare for departure the next morning.
 Your help with this important task is welcome!
 You will have time to acclimatise to your new surroundings and organise your personal gear.
 That evening, your trek leader will talk about the trek route and objectives, the camels and other important safety points.

 Day 2 - This first day is also a 'learning day' as your crew will demonstrate how they handle the camels and how the tonnes of saddles & equipment are carried.
 As the days pass and you become more familiar with the daily activities, the loading/unloading time decreases and the daily trek routine begins to take shape.

 The following trekking days consist of the same daily routine.
 Depending on the weather conditions, wishes & capability of the trekking group and the duration of your trek, the trek leader may decide to call a half-day/s of trekking.
 There will be no strict water rationing of drinking water during the trek but please note that the water we carry is for drinking and not washing bodies!
-On the last day of walking we will camp slightly earlier to allow for preparations to depart the next morning and the 4WD transfer vehicles will meet us that night.
+On the last day of walking we will camp slightly earlier to allow for departure and the 4WD transfer vehicles will meet us that afternoon.

 *Please note: IMPORTANT!!

 Most of the roads in Central Australia become impassable during prolonged wet weather.
 They may even be closed.

 We strongly advise that you should build in a 'buffer zone' due to any delays caused by wet weather.

 If we encounter wet weather, we will do our best to get you back to town on time, however we cannot be held responsible for a late arrival.